avajs/ava/docs/recipes/debugging-with-vscode.md

 # Serial Debug Setup

-> **Note:** The configuration will run tests concurrently, Ava's default, so breakpoints will not be hit sequentially.
+> **Note:** The configuration above will run tests concurrently, Ava's default, so breakpoints will not be hit sequentially.
 To avoid this, optionally add the following to the `configurations` object to run the Ava test serially.

 ```json
 {